mchudy/react-native-redux-devtools/README.md

 Redux DevTools implementation for React Native based on [redux-devtools-inspector](https://github.com/alexkuz/redux-devtools-inspector).

 For now, it's mostly a one-to-one port adjusted for mobile.
-Some features might be missing but I plan to implement in the future.
+Some features might be missing but I plan to implement them in the future.

 ![](https://raw.githubusercontent.com/mchudy/react-native-redux-devtools/master/screenshots/counter.png)